 Being in the coverage gap means you have an income below the federal poverty level.
 Once you transition to Medicare – so as long as your assets don’t disqualify you – you’ll be eligible for the most robust MSP, which covers Original Medicare’s premiums, deductibles, and coinsurance.

-Even if your assets do make you ineligible for an MSP, you could still enroll in Original Medicare or a zero-premium Medicare Advantage plan and pay just $174.70/month in premiums in 2024.
+Even if your assets do make you ineligible for an MSP, you could still enroll in Original Medicare or a zero-premium Medicare Advantage plan and pay just $202.90/month in premiums in 2026.

-Although the asset tests in most states might still put an MSP or full Medicaid coverage out of reach once you transition to Medicare, the option to have health coverage for just the cost of Part B (under $175/month in 2024) is far better than the alternatives that exist for most people under age 65 in the coverage gap.
+Although the asset tests in most states might still put an MSP or full Medicaid coverage out of reach once you transition to Medicare, the option to have health coverage for just the cost of Part B (under $203/month in 2026) is far better than the alternatives that exist for most people under age 65 in the coverage gap.

 In most states, unsubsidized premiums for ACA-compliant coverage are three times a high for a 64-year-old versus a 21-year-old, and people in the coverage gap are not eligible for any financial assistance with their coverage.
-(Low-income Americans in states with coverage gaps should be aware of the minimum income requirement for ACA marketplace subsidies and make every good-faith effort to estimate an income that lifts them out of the gap.)
+(Low-income Americans in states with coverage gaps should be aware of the minimum income requirement for ACA marketplace subsidies and try to earn an income of at least 100% of the federal poverty level in order to avoid the coverage gap.)

 For those in the coverage gap, the transition to Medicare can be a significant improvement in their overall access to affordable health coverage and care, whereas the opposite may be true for some people who are enrolled in expanded Medicaid before becoming eligible for Medicare.